programming the Falcon030

 If the data cache is configured to use the no write allocation mode (WA=0), stale data conditions can also arise when no other device than the CPU is accessing the memory.
 These situations are fairly rare and either involves accessing the same physical memory address using two or more logical addresses, or accessing the same physical address using different program space encodings.

-When reading the chapter on the caches in the MC68030 User's Manual, at least I got the impression that unless you are messing with the MMU or switching back and forth between user and supervisor mode while accessing the same physical memory addresses, you have nothing to worry about.
+When reading the chapter on the caches in the MC68030 User's Manual, I got the impression that unless you are messing with the MMU or switching back and forth between user and supervisor mode while accessing the same physical memory addresses, you have nothing to worry about.
 Not true.
 There is actually one situation which is not too uncommon and which is not described explicitly in the manual: PC-relative addressing.

 PC-relative addressing modes can only be used for reading data and are often used as a form of optimization.
 However, for PC-relative addressing modes, the reference is a PROGRAM space reference, while for any other addressing mode, the reference is a DATA space reference.
 This is of importance as the data cache stores data references to any address space (except CPU space), and the address space is part of the tag of each line in the data cache.